Leaders of the World sign: Description

-At the time of its construction, it was one of the largest animated signs built to date, being 72 ft tall and 90 ft wide.
+At the time of its construction in 1910, it was one of the largest animated signs built to date, being 72 ft tall and 90 ft wide.
 The chariot race scene included horses 20 ft high by 40 ft long, with 8 ft diameter wheels; these were designed to appear to be normal size when viewed from street level.
 The incandescent bulbs ranged from 2 to 32 candle power, with another bank of 100W tungsten lamps.
 Approximately 2750 electrical switches controlled the lights, requiring two 10 hp motors to operate the switches.
 The sign included no moving parts; the appearance of motion was created by lights flashing at high speed.
 For example, one of the horses had 8 sets of lights outlining various positions of their legs, with the illumination changing quickly enough that the human eye perceived continuous motion.

-Destruction in a storm
+It is unclear if the sign had an official title.
+The legend Leaders of the World appeared at the top of the sign, but many sources simply describe it as "the chariot race sign" or something similar.
+Biographer and academic James L. W. West III states that "the apparatus was formally titled The Fiery Chariot Race in New York", and that it was inspired by Lew Wallace's novel Ben-Hur.